Noel Burkhead

 New York State Distribution

-Swallowtail shiners are native to three of the 18 watersheds in New York: Susquehanna, Chemung, and Delaware.
-It was introduced to the Upper Oswego and Lower Hudson watersheds, but has not been observed since 1972 and 1884, respectively (Carlson et al. 2016).
+Swallowtail Shiner is native to three of the 18 watersheds in New York: Chemung, Susquehanna, and Delaware.
+It was introduced to the Oswego and Lower Hudson watersheds (Carlson 2016).
+A single fish was found in 2019 in the Oswego watershed (NYS DEC 2023).
+It has not been found in the Lower Hudson watershed since 1884 (Carlson et al. 2016).

 Global Distribution